By John R. Avery

 I immediately perked up and thanked him, and went back in and bought a little white plastic glow-in-the-dark cross that I kept at the head of my bed for several years to come.

 A few weeks ago, my long-distance 13-year-old daughter came to visit on a field trip from Kentucky with some of her schoolmates and teachers.
 I met them for an evening, and their last activity of the night was an hour or so at a place where you can get dinner and play state-of-the-art video games.

-I hadn’t eaten yet; so I went off to get some late dinner while everyone else went off to the games.
+I hadn’t eaten yet, so I went off to get some late dinner while everyone else went off to the games.
 But I heard one teacher say to one of the boys that she had heard he had no money with him for the games.
 He confirmed this, but the teacher offered no remedy and nobody else was around.
-The teacher walked off and the boy began to walk dejectedly away by himself but, of course, I immediately was reminded of my camp experience.
-With neither any bitterness toward the teacher nor any sense of the hero on my part, I simply reached into my wallet, got the boy’s attention, and handed him a few dollars so he could play some games with his friends.
+The teacher walked off and the boy began to walk dejectedly away by himself, but of course I was immediately reminded of my camp experience.
+With neither any bitterness toward the teacher nor any sense of the hero on my part, I reached into my wallet and handed him a few dollars so he could play some games with his friends.

-He didn’t thank me but that was OK.
+He didn’t thank me, but that was OK.
 I figured he felt embarrassed and simply didn’t know what to say.
 But he bought some game tokens and headed into the game room.
-The main thing that I felt was a sense of gladness that I was able to do, for somebody else, what my camp friend had done for me many years ago.
+The main thing I felt was a sense of gladness that I was able to do for somebody else what my camp friend had done for me many years ago.
 He still does it for me, over and over again, each time I think of him.

 Available in The Best of HeroicStories, Volume 1.